Vairavelflash/exeter-coding-challenge/README.md

 Instructions:

-1.Download The given Pdf File.
+1.Download The given ZIP File.

 2.Please go through "Programming Challenge 2.pdf" to understand what is to be done.